Revisiting the implications of CPT and unitarity for baryogenesis and leptogenesis: Introduction

-\paragraph{} The general consequences of CPT-invariance and unitarity of the S-matrix in the context of the generation of baryon asymmetry in GUT models have been explored in the past~\cite{WN,KW}.\footnote{Here C, P and T denote the charge-conjugation, parity and time-reversal transformations respectively.} In particular, as first pointed out by Nanopoulos and Weinberg~\cite{WN}, while calculating the CP-asymmetry generated in B-violating heavy particle decays, the leading contribution to the asymmetry involves graphs which are to the second-order or higher in B-violating vertices.
-The contribution of graphs to the first order in B\slash L (\ie~B or L) violation (and to all orders in B/L conserving interactions) vanishes as a consequence of CPT invariance and unitarity of the S-matrix in the theory.
+\paragraph*{} The general consequences of CPT-invariance and unitarity of the S-matrix in the context of the generation of baryon asymmetry in GUT models have been explored in the past~\cite{WN,KW}.
+In particular, as first pointed out by Nanopoulos and Weinberg~\cite{WN}, while calculating the CP-asymmetry generated in B-violating heavy particle decays, the leading contribution to the asymmetry involves processes which are to the third-order or higher in the B-violating coupling$\aslb$.
+Thus the (amplitude-level) contribution of graphs to the first order in B\slash L (\ie~B or L) violation (and to all orders in B/L conserving interactions) vanishes as a consequence of CPT invariance and unitarity of the S-matrix in the theory.
 Henceforth, we shall refer to this result as the \wn theorem.
-One crucial input in proving this theorem was that, in the models considered in ref.~\cite{WN}, all decay modes of these heavy bosons were B-violating.
-Such an assumption is, of course, completely justified when formulating a minimal model satisfying the requirements for GUT-based baryogenesis.
-However, we note that in the present context of efforts to carry physics beyond the standard model, a wide range of possible models with varying particle content which can provide the seeds for B\slash L generation have been studied in the literature.
-In this wider framework, there may be more than one consistent scheme of B\slash L assignment in a given model.
-It may, thus, be useful to re-examine the physical meaning of the condition specifying the minimum order of B\slash L violation required to generate a CP asymmetry.
-This is because depending on the scheme of B\slash L assignment, particles with more than one possible decay modes (leading to final states with different B\slash L values) may decay both via channels which could be considered B\slash L violating, or via channels which are both B\slash L conserving and B\slash L violating.

-Of course, notwithstanding the scheme of B\slash L assignment, physical observables, such as the net B-asymmetry generated in CP-violating decays, should remain unchanged.
-It is, however, important to understand that the order in B\slash L-violating couplings in which this CP violation occurs may be different in different contexts since this fact is of considerable importance towards finding possible graphs which contribute to the net CP-violation and building appropriate models.
+Its importance lies in it being a general result that applies to any particle physics model that attempts to dynamically generate the baryon asymmetry and the requisite CP violation with interaction vertices that break B or L. The most significant application has been to non-equilibrium decays of heavy particles which constitute the spectrum of theories beyond the standard model.